Juni4567/SportPortal/README.md

    * Ranking

 #Efficiency
-Efficiency of any system is concerned with the minimum processing time as well as the optimal use of system resources in designing the proposed system; the efficiency factor has been taken well into consideration as COMSATS SPORTS PORTAL provides efficient inputs with less resources.
+Efficiency of any system is concerned with the minimum processing time as well as the optimal use of system resources in designing the proposed system; the efficiency factor has been taken well into consideration as SPORTS PORTAL provides efficient inputs with less resources.